batuhantopalogluu/BORDER-SECURITY-SYSTEM/README.md

  - The purpose of this project is to monitor terrestrial borders autonomously with sensors and subsystems.

  - Within the scope of the project, 4 different devices were designed.
-These devices communicate with each other with Wifi over the mesh     network.
+These devices communicate with each other with Wifi over the mesh metwork.

  - All Nodes has ESP32 mcu Wifi module for connect to network.

 Devices:

 	 1 - Rooter Node :

   	This is device connected to the managament center's network and it acts as a bridge between the sensors and the             		   managament center.
 In addition, the device has a camera module and a gyroscope sensor to fix the camera angle.

 		   Hardware components: